krukowskid/krukowskid.github.io/_posts/2023-05-14-How-to-Build-a-Scalable-and-Cost-Effective-Multi-Tenant-Postgres-Cluster-on-AWS-Aurora-Serverless-v2.md

 ---
 excerpt_text: "Building a multi-tenant postgres data store solution on AWS cloud sounds easy, but there are many factors to consider."
+excerpt: "How to build multi-tenancy using relational databases.
+A complete guide which will lead you to proper architecture design for your solution."

 title: "How to Build a Scalable and Cost-Effective Multi-Tenant Postgres Cluster on AWS Aurora Serverless v2"